amsterdamharu/selectors/README.md

 }); //name is {firstName:"Ruby",lastName:"Rose"}
 ```

 The first argument to createSelector creating `selectFirstlastName` is an array with `selectFirstName` and `selectLastName`.
-The second argument to createSelector is a function that takes 2 arguments the first is `firstName` that came from `selectFirstName` and the second argument is `lastName` that comes from `lastName`.
+The second argument to createSelector is a function that takes 2 arguments the first is `firstName` that came from `selectFirstName` and the second argument is `lastName` that comes from `selectLastName`.

 The problem with the code is that it only gets first person from the array, what if I want to get a person who's first name is Ben?

 ## Curry

-In order to make a selector that finds person(s) whose first name is "Ben" or another name I need a selectPersonByName that takes the state and a name as an argument.
+In order to make a selector that finds people whose first name is "Ben" or another name I need a selectPeopleByName that takes the state and a name as an argument.
 You can pass multiple arguments to a selector but I will use a curried function instead.

 A curried function is a function that takes one or more arguments and returns a new function.
 Here is an example of a curried function named `createMultiplier` that takes multiplier and returns a function that takes a number and when you call that function with a number it will multiply that number with multiplier.